 Our Executive Committee has ten members.
 The Heads of the main Departments report to the Chief Executive Officer, Méka Brunel.

 Méka Brunel is a business leader in the real estate industry.
 She is an ETP engineer, an Executive MBA from HEC and FRICS.
-As of 1996 she held a range of management positions at Simco, which later merged with Gecina.
-In 2006, she became Chief Executive Officer of Eurosic, before joining Ivanhoé Cambridge in 2009 as Executive President of its European real estate activities.
+From 1996, she held a range of management positions at Simco, which later merged with Gecina.
+In 2006, she became Chief Executive Officer of Eurosic, before joining Ivanhoé Cambridge in 2009 as Executive President Europe.
 She has been a Director at Gecina since 2014 and was appointed as its Chief Executive Officer in January 2017.
-Fully involved in corporate life and professional bodies (Director of Crédit Foncier de France, honorary Chair of the HQE Association - France GBC, Director of FSIF and EPRA), Méka Brunel was appointed in October 2017 to chair the Métropole du Grand Paris (Greater Paris metropolitan authority) development board.
-She was also named Professional of the Year in the 2013 and 2018 Pierres d’Or awards.
+Fully involved in corporate life and professional bodies, particularly as Honorary President of the HQE-France GBC association, Director of FSIF and EPRA, Méka Brunel was appointed Director of Hammerson plc in November 2019.
+She is also President of the Development Board of the Greater Paris Metropolitan authority since October 2017.
+Méka Brunel was also named Professional of the Year in the 2013 and 2018 Pierres d’Or awards.

 A Dauphine and Sorbonne graduate, with a postgraduate DESS in banking and finance, as well as a postgraduate DESCF in accounting and finance, Nicolas Dutreuil began his career at KPMG Audit, before moving to the Investment Banking Department at Calyon, where he stayed from 1999 to 2006.
 From 2006 to 2009, he was Head of Operations and Finance for Dolmea Real Estate, then Head of Investment Banking at Crédit Suisse.
 From 2009 to 2013, Nicolas Dutreuil was Deputy Finance Director at Icade, where his responsibilities included mergers-acquisitions, financing, cash management and investor relations.
 Nicolas Dutreuil joined Gecina in September 2013 as Chief Financial Officer before becoming Deputy CEO in charge of Finance in march 2019.